 A book for leaders in disaster recovery

-New Zealand Red Cross has launched Leading in Disaster Recovery: Companion through the Chaos, a book for leaders working in disaster recovery.
+New Zealand Red Cross has launched Leading in Disaster Recovery: Companion through the Chaos.
+This is a concise, highly visual and personal guide filled with practical tools for leaders working in disaster recovery.

 Our response and recovery work